ssiarhei115/Celebrities-classification-w-PyTorch/README.md

 ## Summary

 Pretrained ResNet34 model with following modifications was used to achieve the goal:
-* Last fully connected layer was replaced with new one with 5 outputs accordind to quantity of classes expected.
+* Last fully connected layer was replaced with new one with 5 outputs according to the quantity of classes expected.
 * Only last layer's weights were updated during the training procedure

 <img src='resnet.png'>